egoist/tailwindcss-icons/README.md

   plugins: [
     iconsPlugin({
       // Select the icon collections you want to use
-      // You can also ignore this option to automatically discover all icon collections you have installed
+      // You can also ignore this option to automatically discover all individual icon packages you have installed
       collections: getIconCollections(["mdi", "lucide"]),
+      // If you install @iconify/json, you should explicitly specify that you want to use all icons,
+      // and the more recommended way is to use `dynamicIconsPlugin`, see below.
+      // collections: getIconCollections("all"),
     }),
   ],
 }